ncchen55414/ChildrenSongRecommendation/README.md

 - What's the relation between age-ratings and audio features?

   - Age-rating is most correlated to `popularity` and `duration` (`popularity` measures how many users have played the track, and `duration` is the time length of the song).
+(See `2.2_Variables_Relation.ipynb`)

   - `Melodic modes` (major vs minor): In the age group of 2-5, more than 80% of the songs are in major keys, while the age group of 13-18 have only 65% in major keys.
+(See `2.2_Variables_Relation.ipynb`)

 - What's the relation between age-ratings and lyrics?

   - Visualized by plotting word-polarity: Divide the lyrics into two age-groups: young vs old, and use the conditional word probabilities as the (x,y)-coordinate.
 In the plot, neutral words will approximately lie on the line x=y, and explict words should be close to the y-axis.
+(See `2.5_NLP_Visualize_Lyrics_Word_Polarity.ipynb`)

 - What are the albums sing about?

   - LDA topic modeling is used to define 10 topics among all lyrics.
 Each topic is described by its topic keywords.
+(See `2.4_NLP_Topic_Modeling_Using_Song_Lyrics.ipynb`)